A Benchmark of Dexterity for Anthropomorphic Robotic Hands

 *Equal contribution · Soft Robotics Lab, D-MAVT, ETH Zurich

-PDF CAD (soon) Code (soon) Interactive sim BibTeX
+PDF arXiv CAD (soon) Code (soon) Interactive sim BibTeX

-POMDAR is a taxonomy-grounded dexterity benchmark for anthropomorphic hands.
+POMDAR (Performance-based Outcome Measures of Dexterity for Anthropomorphic Robotic Hands) is a taxonomy-grounded dexterity benchmark for anthropomorphic hands.
 It formalizes dexterity as task throughput (correctness and speed) across vertical, horizontal, continuous-rotation, and pure-grasping configurations—implemented in the real world and in simulation.

 Dexterity is central to anthropomorphic hands, but inconsistent definitions make comparisons across designs difficult.
 POMDAR is a benchmark that treats dexterity as task performance over manipulation and grasping motions grounded in established motor-control taxonomies.
 Mechanical scaffolding constrains motion, limits compensatory strategies, and yields unambiguous metrics.
 Scores combine task correctness and speed against a human baseline; the protocol is open and standardized for reproducible comparison of dexterous platforms.